Dgkann/adoptafriend/README.md

 2.  cd adoptafriend

-3.  npm install# or if you use yarn:# yarn install
+3.  npm install

-4.  npm run dev# or if you use yarn:# yarn dev
+4.  npm run dev

 5. You can now view the application by opening http://localhost:3000 in your browser.